Skip Navigation

 3. Thanks to State and Local Associations and Friends of County Government

-WHEREAS, the Annual Conference of the County Judges and Commissioners Association of Texas was conducted in Taylor County, Texas, on Oct.
-2-5, 2023; and
+WHEREAS, the Annual Conference of the County Judges and Commissioners Association of Texas was conducted in Hays County, Texas, on Oct.
+21-24, 2024; and

 WHEREAS, the members of the County Judges and Commissioners Association of Texas wish to acknowledge the expertise of and thank the staff of: Jim Allison of Allison, Bass & Magee, LLP; the Texas Association of Counties and Executive Director Susan Redford; the Texas Association of Regional Councils and Executive Director Ginny Lewis Ford; the V.G.
 Young Institute of County Government, a part of Texas A&M AgriLife Extension Service, and Executive Director Peter McGuill, Ph.D.; the Texas A&M AgriLife Extension Service agents’ professional associations; County Progress Magazine and Editor Julie Anderson; and the many other state and local associations and people who have all been so helpful to county government;